Boeing Settles To Avoid Civil Trial Over Ethiopian Airlines Crash - UrduPoint

 Boeing Settles To Avoid Civil Trial Over Ethiopian Airlines Crash

-Boeing has reached a last-minute settlement to avoid a civil trial that was due to start Monday over the fatal 2019 crash of an Ethiopian Airlines 737 MAX plane, the plaintiffs' lawyers

-New York, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2025) Boeing has reached a last-minute settlement to avoid a civil trial that was due to start Monday over the fatal 2019 crash of an Ethiopian Airlines 737 MAX plane, the plaintiffs' lawyers.
+New York, (APP - UrduPoint / Pakistan Point News - 8th Apr, 2025) Boeing has reached a last-minute settlement to avoid a civil trial that was due to start Monday over the fatal 2019 crash of an Ethiopian Airlines 737 MAX plane, the plaintiffs' lawyers said.

 The Chicago trial was to feature two plaintiffs who lost family members in the calamity, but both cases were settled on Sunday evening, the Clifford law firm told AFP.